dpsa4fl/overview/README.md

    a share to each aggregation server.
 4. The aggregation servers verify that the submitted vectors are well-formed (clipped, with L2 norm less than 1).
    This is done in a distributed way, without any knowledge being gained about the values of the clients' submissions.
+5. Each aggregation server adds noise to the clients' shares to provide pre-established privacy guarantees.
 5. The aggregation servers compute the *aggregate gradient* as a sum of all client gradients.
-It is public information and is sent to the ML server.
+It contains noise from all the aggregation servers and is sent to the ML server.
 6. The ML server updates its model and can initiate a new training round.